project-chip/connectedhomeip/src/controller/python/README.md

 ### 4. Connect to Matter accessory device over Bluetooth LE

-The controller uses a 12-bit value to discern between multiple commissionable device advertisements which is called **Discriminator**.
-The Matter accessory verifies the Controller by checking if the setup code is in his possession.
+The controller uses a 12-bit value called **discriminator** to discern between multiple commissionable device advertisements.
+Moreover, a 27-bit **PIN code** is used by the controller to authenticate in the device.
 You can find those values in the logging terminal of the device (e.g. UART), as listed below.

 ```
 I: 254 [DL]Device Configuration: